Leo Maximilian Baginski: Inventions

 The big success of another invention, a massage device, enabled Baginski to expand his enterprise.
-In 1931 he teamed up with the prominent serologist Hans Much (1880–1932) and founded another company named „Prof. Dr. med.
-Much’sche Präparate m.b.H.“, where the „Spalt“-tablet was created in 1932.
-After World War II, however, most of his production plants ended up in the soviet zone.
-Baginski himself was accused of having had employed forced labourers, arrested and sent to the Buchenwald concentration camp.
-There he vowed to build a church, if he would survive.
+In 1931 he teamed up with the prominent serologist Hans Much (1880–1932) and founded another company named Prof. Dr. med.
+Much'sche Präparate m.b.H., where the "Spalt" tablet was created in 1932.
+After World War II, however, most of his production plants ended up in the Soviet zone.
+Baginski himself was accused of having had employed forced labourers, arrested, and sent to the Buchenwald concentration camp.
+There he vowed to build a church, if he survived.

-The Soviet authorities released Max Baginski in August 1948.
-From his enterprises only the Dr. Ballowitz & Co. had escaped disappropriation, but fortunately, this was where all his trademarks had been registered.
+The Soviet authorities released Baginski in August 1948.
+From his enterprises only Dr. Ballowitz & Co. had escaped disappropriation, but fortunately, this was where all his trademarks had been registered.
 This enabled Baginski to go on producing his articles which he did in Bad Soden am Taunus, a spa town some 15 Kilometers northwest of Frankfurt am Main.
 In 1953, a new factory of the Prof. Dr. med.
-Much AG started production and in 1955 Baginski fulfilled his vow by providing the funds for a new church for the town’s catholic parish, a new vicarage and a kindergarten that today bears Baginski’s name.
+Much AG started production and in 1955 Baginski fulfilled his vow by providing the funds for a new church for the town's Catholic parish, a new vicarage and a kindergarten that today bears Baginski's name.

 Death

-Before his death in 1964, Max Baginski put his son Jürgen in control over the Prof. Dr. med Much AG.
+Before his death in 1964, Max Baginski put his son Jürgen in control of Prof. Dr. med Much AG.
 Jürgen Baginski sold the company in 1972 to American Home Products Corp.
-This group, that changed its name to Wyeth in 2002, integrated the “Much AG” to its subsidiary Whitehall International.
+This group, that changed its name to Wyeth in 2002, integrated Much AG into its subsidiary Whitehall International.
 The factory in Bad Soden was closed in 1993.